Christian Flag History & Meaning | All Star Flags

 Christian Flag History

 The Christian Flag is one of the oldest unchanged and uncontrolled flags in the world.
 It belongs to all yet is owned by none.
 While some denominations (such as the Roman Catholics, United Methodists, and Baptists to name only a few) have specific denominational flags, the Christian Flag is nondenominational and represents Protestants of all denominations.
+The Christian flag history and meaning can be explained by its colors.
 The white background represents purity, innocence, and peace; the blue canton symbolizes sincerity and faithfulness; and the red of the cross signifies the blood and sacrifice of Jesus Christ.

 “I pledge allegiance to the Christian Flag and to our Savior, for whose kingdom it stands, one Savior, crucified, risen and coming again, with life and liberty for all who believe.”